medialab/minet/docs/cli.md

   --infer-redirection                             Whether to try to heuristically infer redirections from the urls themselves, without requiring a HTTP call.
   --only-shortened                                Whether to only attempt to resolve urls that are probably shortened.

+columns being added to the output:

+. "resolved": final resolved url (after solving redirects).
+. "status": HTTP status code of the request, e.g. 200, 404, 503 etc.
+. "error": an error code if anything went wrong when performing the request.
+. "redirects": total number of redirections to reach the final url.
+. "chain": list of redirection types separated by "|".

 examples:

 .
 Resolving a batch of url from existing CSV file: